 Walking through the town, it’s hard to ignore the signs of the past all around you.
 The first place we visited was the Sonoma State Historical Park, which featured historical buildings from the town’s Mission era.
 Close by on the next block there is the Mission San Francisco Solano, the last mission built in California after Mexico gained independence from the Spanish.

-Walk Around The Residential Neighborhoods
+Wander Around The Residential Neighborhoods

 One of my favorite activities that day was wandering around the beautiful homes that were adjacent to downtown.
 I loved how rural Sonoma is and that walking down the street we suddenly arrived at a pasture with beautiful Clydesdale horses and two leggy colts.
 As a city girl, having a taste of farm life is something I always relish in.
 I mean who doesn’t love that fresh country air?